AggelosKatsaliros/Cholesky-Decomposition/README.md

 The algorithm is  optimised to reduce time and resources for the specific examples

-The pdf holds the code and results of each matrix
+The pdf holds the code and results of each matrix.